Neurosurgery-Brain-Tumor-Center-DiazLab/scell/README.md

 ## 3. <a id="qc"></a>Library Quality Control / Outlier Filtering

 SCell can identify low quality libraries by computing their Lorenz statistic.
-Briefly, it estimates genes expressed at background levels in a given sample, and filters samples whose background fraction is significantly larger than average, via a threshold on the (Benjamini-Hochberg corrected) q-value.
+Briefly, it estimates genes expressed at background levels in a given sample, and filters samples whose background fraction is significantly larger than average, via a threshold on the Lorenz statistic's Benjamini-Hochberg corrected q-value.

 In our tests, samples that have a small q-value for our Lorenz-statistic have low library complexity, as measured by Gini-Simpson index (Simpson, 1949), and they have low coverage, as estimated by the Good-Turing statistic (Good, 1953).
-Moreover, in our data the Lorenz-statistic correlates with the results of live-dead staining (Pearson-correlation 0.7).
+Moreover, in our data the Lorenz-statistic correlates with the results of live-dead staining.

-To perform QC on the loaded and selected single-cell RNA-seq libraries, select **QC selected libraries** in the lower panel of the main window.
+To perform QC on the selected single-cell RNA-seq libraries, select **QC selected libraries** in the lower panel of the main window.

 <img src= "https://dl.dropboxusercontent.com/u/9990581/SCell/SCell_Screenshots/QCButton.png" width="350">